Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • decreased muscle tone;

-There are several neurological manifestations, characteristic only for this disease, which, upon examination, the neurologist will definitely pay attention to:
+There are several neurological manifestations, characteristic only for this disease, which a neurologist will definitely pay attention to during examination:

-In almost all cases, the pathology is characterized by vegetative disorders: cyanosis of the feet and hands, cold extremities, marble coloration. skin, irregular pulse, tendency to low blood pressure.
+In almost all cases, the pathology is characterized by vegetative disorders: cyanosis of the feet and hands, coldness of the extremities, marbled coloration skin, irregular pulse, tendency to low blood pressure.

-Moreover, a third of children who have had the disease may subsequently develop a heart disease.
+Moreover, a third of children who have had the disease may subsequently develop heart defects.

 Diagnostic approach

-In addition to a physical examination, history taking, and blood sampling, the following may be done:
+In addition to a physical examination, history taking and blood sampling, the following is prescribed:

 • computed tomography;